BigWigsMods/packager/README.md

   uploaded to GitHub and attached to a release.
 Unlike with the CurseForge packager, manually uploaded nolib packages will not be used by the client when users have enabled downloading libraries separately.
+- *enable-toc-creation* (defaults to no) Create game type specific TOC files from your TOC file if you have multiple `## Interface-Type:` lines.
 - *tools-used*
 - *required-dependencies*
 - *optional-dependencies*